Last Updated on

 Advantages and disadvantages of the 60/40 portfolio

-- It generates a respectable return over long periods of time.
+- It generates a respectable return over long periods.

 - It can easily be adapted to serve any risk tolerance.

-- It does not have large drawdowns (low volatility) because of the heavy bond portion of the portfolio.
+- It does not have large drawdowns (low volatility) because of the substantial bond portion of the portfolio.

-- May not offer enough return to meet your financial goals due to the large bond portion of the portfolio.
+- The classic 60/40 portfolio may not offer enough return to meet your financial goals.
+This is due to the large bond portion of the portfolio.
 Bonds typically have lower returns than stocks.

 - It has done very well in the past due to falling interest rates and therefore rising bond prices.
 This may not repeat itself.

-- May not offer enough exposure to the international stock market.
+- The portfolio may not offer enough exposure to the international stock market.

-The 60/40 portfolio is a great starting point and even an endpoint for many!
+The 60/40 investment portfolio is a great starting point and even an endpoint for many!
 Vanguard manages a fund (VBINX) that is a 60/40 portfolio.
-The fund assets are 36.9 billion dollars so you are guaranteed to be in good company.
+The fund’s assets are 36.9 billion dollars, so you are guaranteed to be in good company.